The Isaac Water Consumption Charging Program is now in effect across all Isaac regional towns.

 Council introduced the water charges to comply with the Local Government Act 2009.

-- Infrastructure Charge (previously Water Access Charge) that appears on your rate notices issued in March and September and a;
+- Infrastructure Charge (previously Water Access Charge) that appears on your rate notices issued in March and September and;

-- Consumption Charge that is provided on separate water notices issued in January and July and is based on the amount of water you use.
+- A Consumption Charge that is provided on separate water notices issued six-monthly and is based on the amount of water you use.

 Differential pricing for Dysart, Glenden and Middlemount reflect that Council do not own the raw water infrastructure in these communities or pay for the raw water from a third party.